Ski & Snowboard Lessons

 Which is Better: Group or Private Lesson

 Guests looking for a smaller class size and a more personal learning experience than what is offered for a group lesson should book a private lesson.
-Private lessons are pricier when considering hiring a personal pro for a fully immersive experience that's uniquely tailored to your needs and skill set.
+Private lessons offer a fully immersive experience that's uniquely tailored to your needs and skill set.
 Plus, with your own instructor, you have the option to bring your own friends* and split the cost!

 |Pass holder discount applicable|

 |Lift priority during lesson|

 |Option to add on a discounted lift ticket|